AR-tist/ARtist/README.md

 docker compose up -d
 ```

+While the Dockerfile is building, Npm will automatically install the packages, build React, and hand over the static files to Nginx.

 ## Our Containers

 Our framework consists of four containers, each with a webserver and API, Websocket, and DB server.